Introduction to Programming with C++

 Character data type

-This data type is used to store character value.
-It takes 1 byte in memory.
-It is used to represent letters, number or punctuation marks and a few other symbols.
+This data type stores character values.
+It takes 1 byte in memory and is used to represent letters, numbers, punctuation marks, and a few other symbols.

-These types of values are normally given in single quotes.
+These types of values are typically given in single quotes.

 EXAMPLE